-- Are funds available to support projects by marginalized people?
+- Are funds available to support work by marginalized people?

 - My particular identity isn't named in any of your materials.
-Should I complete the Open Call for Proposals?
+Should I complete the Open Call for Submissions?

 - Do I need to be a 501(c)(3) organization or have a 501(c)(3) fiscal sponsor to apply for a grant?

 - What can grant money be used for?